 Happy Birthday Dear David on May 9!

-But David was planned and welcomed as enthusiastically as if he was an only child.
-We brought him home from the hospital on Mother's Day over 40 years ago and I am still proud to be his mother.
+David was welcomed as enthusiastically as if he was an only child.
+We brought him home from the hospital on Mother's Day over 50 years ago and I am still proud to be his mother.

 David was a bright and happy boy who took seriously the fact that in the Bible "seven" is the number of perfection as well as completion.